First things first – electric motorcycles and mopeds are perfectly legal in the UK. But they do require a license and insurance.

 The AM or P stamp is found on most full UK driving licenses issued before 2001.
-Anyone with these stamps on their driving license or with a full motorcycle license isn’t required to take a CBT course before riding an electric scooter/moped.
+Anyone with these stamps on their driving or full motorcycle license isn’t required to take a CBT course before riding an electric scooter/moped.

-For riders with licences issued after 2001, you will need to take a CBT and follow the same restrictions as for combustion engines.
+For riders with licences issued after 2001, you must take a CBT and follow the same restrictions as combustion engines.